Dumbbell Push Up: How To Do, Benefits & Tips

 Push-ups using dumbbells can be more challenging than regular push-ups due to the increased instability of the dumbbells.
 It requires more stability and balance in the core.

-If you are unable to perform regular push ups with proper form, it may be more challenging to perform dumbbell push ups.
+If you cannot perform regular push-ups with proper form, it may be more challenging to perform dumbbell push-ups.

 Is it good to do push-ups on dumbbells?

-Yes, it can be beneficial to do push ups on dumbbells as they can add an element of instability to the exercise, which can increase muscle activation and improve overall body control and coordination.
+Yes, it can be beneficial to do push ups on dumbbells as they can add an element of instability to the exercise, increasing muscle activation and improving overall body control and coordination.

-Using dumbbells in place of the hands during push ups can also increase the range of motion in the shoulder joint, which can help to improve flexibility and mobility.
+Using dumbbells in place of the hands during push-ups can also increase the range of motion in the shoulder joint.
+That can help improve flexibility and mobility.